 Becoming a paid family caregiver in CT

 Did you know you can be compensated for being the primary caregiver to a family member?
 Are you, or someone you know, already taking care of a loved one who is over the age of 65?
-Or, are you and your family seeking options for a parent who is currently aging?
+Or maybe seeking options for a parent who is currently aging?
 Do you currently live in the Hartford, New Haven or Bridgeport area?
 Well, Connecticut offers a program that will pay YOU to take care of an aging loved one.

 That’s right.
 You!